 Introduction to the library services and databases in social sciences

 In this lecture, we will guide you through how you can use the library services in the PhD process.
-We will show you how to perform an advanced search in our discovery tool Oria, and where to find and use relevant subject specific databases and international media databases, what they cover and basic knowledge of how to perform searches in them.
+We will show you how to search in our discovery tool Oria, and where to find relevant subject specific databases and international media databases, what they cover and basic knowledge of how to perform searches in them.
+We also will introduce Digital Scholarship Centre and our services in research support.

 Working methods: Lecture with practical examples and Q&A session